 How to calculate RMD?

-Except for an Inherited IRA, you can calculate your RMD by dividing your tax-deferred retirement account balance as of December 31 of the previous year by your life expectancy factor.
+Except for an, you can calculate your RMD by dividing your tax-deferred retirement account balance as of December 31 of the previous year by your life expectancy factor.

 The IRS provides the worksheet for the life expectancy factor.
-It is wise always to confirm that you are using the latest information from the IRS website.
+It is wise always to confirm that you are using the latest information from the.

 There are two tables provided for the Life expectancy factor:

 - Uniform Lifetime Table, for use by unmarried owners, married owners whose spouses aren't more than ten years younger, and married owners whose spouses aren't the sole beneficiaries of their IRAs.

 - Joint Life and Last Survivor Expectancy Table, for use by owners whose spouses are more than ten years younger and are the sole beneficiaries of their IRAs.
 Thus, this Joint Life Expectancy Table considers the last survivor's expectancy and reduces the RMD.